The Crinan Hotel

 Choose from a range of dining options at the Crinan Hotel.

-The Westward Restaurant offers fine views and is just the place for a relaxing evening meal.
-Enjoy the sunset with a five-course menu and coffee.
-The Seafood Bar has an 'a la carte' menu and is perfect for lunch or dinner.
+The Westward Restaurant offers fine views out to the islands and is just the place for a relaxing evening meal.
+Enjoy the sunset with a delicious dinner or opt for the Seafood Bar which has an 'a la carte' menu and is perfect for lunch or dinner.
 On a fine day you can enjoy lunch outside overlooking the canal.

 At the weekends from June to September you can book a table in Lock 16, our Seafood Restaurant enclosed on the roof of the hotel.
 Looking west you can see the sun set over the Corryvreckan, Jura and Scarba.

-The Westward Restaurant is on the ground floor and looks out over Loch Crinan towards the islands.
-The Westward is included in the 2018 Michelin Guide and has been awarded L'Assiette Michelin (The Michelin Plate).
-Here our guests can enjoy an excellent five course gourmet dinner including some of the dishes made famous by our original Lock 16 restaurant, or a real Scottish breakfast.
-The menu features seafood which is freshly caught nearby and also includes other locally sourced produce such as lamb and beef - regular favourites include langoustines and Argyll Hill lamb and other local produce as well as tempting vegetarian options.
+The Westward is on the ground floor and looks out over Loch Crinan towards the islands.
+The menu features seafood which is freshly caught nearby and also includes other locally sourced produce such as lamb, venison and beef - regular favourites include langoustines and Argyll Hill lamb and other local produce as well as tempting vegetarian and vegan options.

-The Crinan Seafood Bar, our bistro style restaurant, is located on the ground floor of the hotel and is the ideal place to enjoy the freshest of seafood - you might even watch your jumbo prawns being landed in time for dinner.
+The Crinan Seafood Bar, traditional and welcoming, is located on the ground floor of the hotel and is the ideal place to enjoy the freshest of seafood - you might even watch your jumbo prawns being landed in time for dinner.
 Our Seafood Bar has an extensive menu featuring fresh seafood dishes using local produce landed fresh on the quay at Crinan.
 Voted No 1 Gastro Pub in Scotland by The Independent, our pub lunches are also highly commended in Diana Henry's Gastro Pub cook book.

 The Crinan Coffee Shop is just a few yards away from the hotel on the edge of the canal basin.
 A favourite haunt of many day visitors to Crinan, the Coffee Shop is run as part of the hotel.
 It offers a great range of fresh home baking, light lunches and an excellent view of the boating activity outside!